Adenan Satem: Relationship with Peninsular Malaysia

+Health

+Adenan's experience with heart disease was publicly acknowledged and something he addressed on several occasions.
+He once spoke about an incident in which his condition became life-threatening.
+In 2013, he experienced a heart-related illness that required medical treatment at National Heart Institute in Kuala Lumpur and National Heart Centre Singapore.
+During this time, his condition was described as critical, prompting him to call his children and grandchildren to his bedside.
+He subsequently received a pacemaker to help regulate his heartbeat.
+However, Adenan made a recovery.

+In 2016, Adenan disclosed that he had stopped smoking in 2014 as a result of his heart condition.
+He also encouraged others, including senior colleagues, to consider making similar lifestyle changes.

 Death

 On 11 January 2017, Adenan died of heart attack at the Sarawak Heart Centre, Kota Samarahan, aged 72 years old.
 The untimely demise is the first occurrence to a serving Sarawak Chief Minister.
 He was laid to rest at Samariang Muslim Cemetery in Kuching.

 His death was mourned by Sarawakians throughout the week, and many leaders attended his funeral in Kuching.